finbourne/lusid-sdk-python/README.md

 api_client_factory = ApiClientFactory(config_loaders=config_loaders)
 ```

-> You will need to create a secrets file containing your LUSID credentials.
-For instructions on how to construct this file, see [Getting started with the LUSID API and SDKs](https://support.lusid.com/knowledgebase/article/KA-01916/)
+>  Accessing the LUSID API endpoints requires an authenticated request.
+An authentication token can be obtained following the instructions [Getting started with the LUSID API and SDKs](https://support.lusid.com/knowledgebase/article/KA-01916/)

 Now that the API client is ready, you are ready to use the various API endpoints.
 You can list all the API endpoints by running the following: